SEO is cruel.

 Examples of my sites with low DR getting traffic and earning ad revenue

 Both sites showcased below are one year old and were launched on a freshly registered domain (not an aged domain).
 I did no link building.
 I just published content.
+This is my overall philosophy and just one of my sites makes $80,000+ per month that way (My methods are revealed here)

 Example Site 1 (1 year old exactly):